 MOD IAP/24A24/1

-RESOLUTION 47 (Rev. Buenos Aires, 2017)
+RESOLUTION 47 (Rev. Kigali, 2022)

 Enhancement of knowledge and effective application of ITU Recommendations in developing countries1, including conformance and interoperability testing of systems manufactured on the basis of ITU Recommendations

-The World Telecommunication Development Conference (Buenos Aires, 2017),
+The World Telecommunication Development Conference (Kigali, 2022),

 recalling

+a) Resolution 177 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on conformance and interoperability (C&I);

-a) Resolution 139 (Rev. Busan, 2014) of the Plenipotentiary Conference, on use of telecommunications/information and communication technologies (ICTs) to bridge the digital divide and build an inclusive information society;
+b) Resolution 139 (Rev. Busan, 2014) of the Plenipotentiary Conference, on use of telecommunications/information and communication technologies (ICTs) to bridge the digital divide and build an inclusive information society;

-b) Resolution 123 (Rev. Busan, 2014) of the Plenipotentiary Conference, on bridging the standardization gap between developing and developed countries;
+c) Resolution 123 (Rev. Busan, 2014) of the Plenipotentiary Conference, on bridging the standardization gap between developing and developed countries;

-c) Resolution 15 (Rev. Buenos Aires, 2017), of this conference, on applied research and transfer of technology;
+d) Resolution 15 (Rev. Buenos Aires, 2017), of this conference, on applied research and transfer of technology;

-d) Resolution 37 (Rev. Buenos Aires, 2017) of this conference, on bridging the digital divide;
+e) Resolution 37 (Rev. Buenos Aires, 2017) of this conference, on bridging the digital divide;

-e) Resolution 40 (Rev. Buenos Aires, 2017) of this conference, on the Group on capacity-building initiatives (GCBI),
+f) Resolution 40 (Rev. Buenos Aires, 2017) of this conference, on the Group on capacity-building initiatives (GCBI),

 considering

-a) that Resolution 123 (Rev. Busan, 2014) instructed the Secretary-General and the Directors of the three Bureaux to work closely with each other to bridge the standardization gap between developing and developed countries;

-b) that Resolution 177 (Rev. Busan, 2014) of the Plenipotentiary Conference, on conformance and interoperability (C&I), calls to assist developing countries in establishing regional or subregional C&I centres suitable to perform C&I testing, as appropriate and according to their needs;

-c) that the same resolution considered the importance, especially to developing countries, that ITU take a leading role in the implementation of the ITU C&I programme, with the ITU Telecommunication Standardization Sector (ITU-T) taking lead responsibility for Pillars 1 and 2, and the ITU Telecommunication Development Sector (ITU-D) for Pillars 3 and 4;

-d) the action plan of the C&I programme as updated at the 2013 session of the ITU Council, the pillars of which are 1) Conformity assessment, 2) Interoperability events, 3) Capacity building, and 4) Establishment of test centres and C&I programme in developing countries;
+a) the action plan of the ITU C&I programme as updated at the 2013 session of the ITU Council, the pillars of which are 1) Conformity assessment, 2) Interoperability events, 3) Capacity building, and 4) Establishment of test centres and C&I programme in developing countries;

-e) that Resolution 200 (Busan, 2014) of the Plenipotentiary Conference, on the Connect 2020 Agenda for global telecommunication/ICT development, endorses a shared global vision for the development of the telecommunication/ICT sector, under the "Connect 2020" agenda, envisaging "an information society, empowered by the interconnected world, where telecommunications/ICTs enable and accelerate social, economic and environmentally sustainable growth and development for everyone";

-f) that Resolution 197 (Busan, 2014) of the Plenipotentiary Conference, on facilitating the Internet of Things (IoT) to prepare for a globally connected world, takes into account that interoperability is obligatory to prepare services stemming from IoT worldwide, to the extent practicable;

-g) Resolution 98 (Hammamet, 2016) of the World Telecommunication Standardization Assembly (WTSA), on enhancing the standardization of IoT and smart cities and communities for global development;

-h) Resolution ITU-R 62 (Rev. Geneva, 2015) of the Radiocommunication Assembly, on studies related to testing for conformance with Recommendations of the ITU Radiocommunication Sector (ITU-R) and interoperability of radiocommunication equipment and systems;
+b) that ITU should take a leading role in the implementation of the ITU C&I programme, with the ITU Telecommunication Standardization Sector (ITU-T) taking lead responsibility for Pillars 1 and 2, and the ITU Telecommunication Development Sector (ITU-D) for Pillars 3 and 4;

-i) that C&I of telecommunication/ICT equipment and systems, thanks to the implementation of relevant programmes, policies and decisions, can enhance market opportunities and reliability, and promote world integration and trade;
+c) that C&I of telecommunication/ICT equipment and systems, thanks to the implementation of relevant programmes, policies and decisions, can enhance market opportunities and reliability, and promote world integration and trade;